-Chapter Three: Surreptitious Entry
+Chapter Three: Surrepticious Entry

-Indeed it was getting increasingly shadowy in the woods, as they passed into the mirky depths of the conifer forest that dominated the landscape in those parts.
+Indeed it was getting increasingly shadowy in the woods, as they passed into the murky depths of the conifer forest that dominated the landscape in those parts.
 And as they walked Eric began to tell a tale that soon had Martin mesmerized.

 This secluded monastic sect had burrowed deep into the forests of the north to elude the Church’s prohibitions against scientific inquiry.
 According to Eric, this group of initiates knew they were stumbling about in the dark.
 Defying the injunctions of the Priesthood they labored on in their shadowy redoubt to rediscover how our prior world had functioned.
 And they also focused on trying to understand and defeat the plague that cycled through the survivors’ communities every year with such brutal consequences.
 The boy looked up at Martin, “you know how many people have died.
 How many more will have to die every year unless we can find a way to stop the blight.”
 Martin knew he was right.
 Every year a new bout of the deadly plague would revisit Harborton, and scores of families would be expelled from the city’s walls to fend for themselves in the wilderness – all because one of their members had come down with the telltale rash.